LoCyan-Team/LoCyanFrpPureApp/README.md

   plugin_unix_path = /var/run/docker.sock
   ```

-2. Test: Get Docker version using `curl`:
+2. Test the configuration by getting the docker version using `curl`:

   `curl http://x.x.x.x:6000/version`

 ### Expose a simple HTTP file server

-Browser your files stored in the LAN, from public Internet.
+Expose a simple HTTP file server to access files stored in the LAN from the public Internet.

-Configure `frps` same as above.
+Configure `frps` as described above, then:

-1. Start `frpc` with configuration:
+1. Start `frpc` with the following configuration:

   ```ini
   # frpc.ini